arb8020/cloudforge-ml/README.md

   - huggingface: gpt2 training with tiny-shakespeare

 ##  use cases
-- [x] custom projects: define your own projects and scripts to run flexible experiments with a little more setup overhead
+- custom projects: define your own projects and scripts to run flexible experiments with a little setup overhead
-- [x] standard hf models/datasets: one-command deployment for training existing hf models on standard datasets
+- standard hf models/datasets: one-command deployment for training existing hf models on standard datasets
-- [ ] custom models/datasets: deploy models that inherit from hf architectures, train using data formatted to hf dataset specs
+- custom models/datasets: deploy models that inherit from hf architectures, train using data formatted to hf dataset specs
-- [ ] TBD

 ## usage
 ### runpod setup